Dr-Doofus/code-levels/README.md

 * `code-levels.tooltip.enableWorkspace`: Exactly the same as `code-levels.tooltip.enableUser` but targets the workspace instead.
 * `code-levels.tooltip.enableWorkspaceTotal`: Similar to `code-levels.tooltip.enableUserTotal` but for the workspace file.
 * `code-levels.tooltip.enableWorkspaceLanguage`: Similar to `code-levels.tooltip.enableUserLanguage` but for the workspace file instead.
+* `code-levels.tooltip.experienceSuffix`: Sets a specific text at the end of the final point value in each line that contains one.
 * `code-levels.user.name`: Pick the username.
 This is seen on the webview as well as used as the location on where the user file saves to.
 This allows multiple different users on the same machine. **UPON CHANGING THIS, THE EDITOR HAS TO BE RELOADED TO LOAD THE NEW USER FILE PROPERLY!
 THIS WILL CLOSE ANY DEBUG/RUN SESSIONS.**
 * `code-levels.user.tracking`: Enables or disables user file experience gain.
 The file will still be loaded and saved, but no experience will be given.
 * `code-levels.user.trackLanguage`: Enables or disables specific experience gain per language for the user.
 This is not dependent on `code-levels.user.tracking`.